← Back to Case Studies

 Better example: Insulated Water Bottle | Stainless Steel | BPA-Free & Leak-Proof | Portable | 32oz

-As you are creating new titles, create 2-3 variations.
-This gives you 2-3 titles to test, one after the other.
-This helps in regular testing of the titles, which is key.
+As you create new titles, build 2-3 variations.
+This gives you titles to test one after the other, which keeps your testing regular—and regular testing is key.

 Keep Testing—Incremental Gains Compound